 Make the rules easy to understand

-If entrants need to go through multiple stages of judging, make purchases, prostitute themselves in front of their social followings by hocking your many hashtags, or provide personal information, then you are creating barriers to entry.
+If entrants need to go through multiple stages of judging, make purchases in front of their social followings by hocking your many hashtags, or provide personal information, then you are creating barriers to entry.
 Not good.
 Tools for actually deploying the contest include Woobox, Rafflecopter, Wishpond or ShortStack